ashwin-M-D/DM-Gym/documentation/Environments/2_clustering_environments.md

 ![Reward Function for Clustering-v1](../../images/clustering_v1.png)

 The regularization term is a minute quantity which tries to make sure that no one cluster fully takes over the entire dataset if the clusters are close by.
-As seen above, this environment has a reward only at the end of each episode.
+This environment has a reward only at the end of each episode.

 ## clustering-v2

 ### Environment config

-The environment config looks like so:
+The environment config looks so:

 ```python
 env_name = "clustering-v2"